philippslang/tensor_permeability/doc/design.md

 Pervasive assumptions throughout the application are

+- Pressure is solved over the entier `Model` region
 - Viscosity is unity
 - Boundary naming conventions are, as opposing pairs, `BOUNDARY1` and `BOUNDARY2`, or `TOP` and `BOTTOM` , etc...
 Internally, they are only used in terms of their nodes, so they could be regions (internal) too
 - Matrix elements are equi-dimensional and fracture elements are lower dimensional